InitialDet/AutoHook/README.md

 Visit https://puni.sh/plugin/AutoHook for more details

 ## Join the Discord
-If you have any suggestions or reports to, feel free to join the discord
+If you have any suggestions or reports to make, feel free to join the discord

 [![image](https://discordapp.com/api/guilds/1001823907193552978/embed.png?style=banner2)](https://discord.gg/Zzrcc8kmvy)